 Questions about the lease structure and the relationship between the building owner and tenant (if any) allow you to understand these complexities at the outset.
 This can help you determine whether the prospect is worth pursuing and, if so, how to tailor your solar design and proposal appropriately.

-While there are many types of commercial projects and lease structures, Chase highlighted three common lease / building-tenant arrangements that PV Booster often sees.
+While there are many types of commercial projects and lease structures, Chase highlighted three common lease / building-tenant arrangements that Point Load Power often sees.
 From least to most complex, these are:

 - owner-occupied buildings,